Institute Course Descriptions

 Making Math Real: Overview, K-12

-The Overview will provide the pedagogical foundations and practical applications of implementing and maintaining a comprehensive and fully structured multisensory, manipulatives-based methodology in mathematics for pre-K through calculus.
+The Overview, K-12 course will provide the pedagogical foundations and practical applications of implementing and maintaining a comprehensive and fully structured multisensory, manipulatives-based methodology in mathematics for pre-K through calculus.
 Come and learn how and why this multisensory structured approach is powerful, successful, unique, and entirely different from the way math has been traditionally taught.

 Making Math Real: The 9 Lines Intensive